Hopsan/hopsan/README.md

 ```
 snap install hopsan
 ```
-Application menu entries for HopsanGUI and HoLC will be added but to start the command line applications use a command like:
+Application menu entries for HopsanGUI will be added but to start the command line applications use a command like:
 ```
 hopsan.addresserver
 hopsan.cli
 hopsan.gui
-hopsan.holc
 hopsan.remoteclient
 hopsan.server
 hopsan.servermonitor